vonovak/react-navigation-header-buttons/README.md

 ✅ Written in TS

-✅ Test suite for easy maintenance
+✅ Test suite included (mostly good only for the maintainer, but hey, not bad to know it's there)

 <!--
 #### Library status

 Mature: the library is stable and feature-complete.
 It won't be updated often not because it's abandoned, but because it doesn't need to be.
 -->

 #### Demo App